 - The Chiropractor did a Webster Maneuver once; usually she is cracking my back and neck and hips and such.
 Should she be doing Webster every week?
 What should I be expecting from her?
 I’ve never seen a Chiro before.
 I haven’t seen her yet since the baby flipped.

 - How does my uterine irritability play into all this?
 My midwife said I had very good abdominal tone also.
 Is this hurting things?

-- I plan a homebirth/ waterbirth with a CNM.
+- I plan to have a home/water birth with a CNM.
 I know she won’t do breech births at home.
 I’d be willing to give it a go if there was a practitioner.
-My mom and grandma were both easy birthers and I’m shaped like my grandma who popped 10 kids out on the farm 🙂
+My mom and grandma were both easy birthers and I’m shaped like my grandma who popped 10 kids out on the farm ?

-Your contraction symptoms and baby’s breech position seem to match the picture of asymmetrical ligaments.
+Your contraction symptoms and the baby’s breech position seem to match the picture of asymmetrical ligaments.

-- The Inversion will help the cervical ligaments first and then help the broad and round somewhat.
+- Inversions will help the cervical ligaments first and then help the broad and round ligaments somewhat as well.

 - Pelvic adjustment releases any possible pulls on the ligaments supporting the womb from even a slight misalignment of the pelvic joints.

 - Get the abdomen ligaments relaxed and then supported.
 A pregnancy belt may help the looseness that makes it hard for the baby to have a toned slope to settle head down on.

 - When a baby is breech, the first action is to relax a twist in the womb using the above methods.